 The market is the main factor that triggers the SMEs crisis.
-Losing customers or changing their demands and purchasing habits are the primary reasons behind any crisis for almost one in three (32%) of our interviewees as a whole.
+Losing customers or changing their demands and purchasing habits are the primary reasons behind any crisis for almost one in three (32 per cent) of our interviewees as a whole.
 Data reveal a degree of polarization between different areas in the metropolitan city of Milan.

-In the lower-income municipalities, market turbulence (mainly related to customers) is the main cause of crises, mentioned by 44% of our interviewees.
-It is followed by strikes and action taken by associations and movements (22%).
-This ranking of the causes of crises for SMEs is reversed in middle-income municipalities, where the market turbulence is only
+• In the lower-income municipalities, market turbulence (mainly related to customers) is the main cause of crises, mentioned by 44 per cent of our interviewees.
+It is followed by strikes and action taken by associations and movements (22 per cent).
+This ranking of the causes of crises for SMEs is reversed in middle-income municipalities, where

-- mentioned by 20% entrepreneurs and considered less important than strikes and action taken by associations and movements (27%). - The entrepreneurs' origins have a rather surprising effect: while market turbulence is the main cause of crises for businesses run by non-ethnic leaders (33%), ethnic leaders consider the most important cause to be the uncertainty generated by strikes and action taken by associations and movements (33%).
+• The entrepreneurs' origins have a rather surprising effect: while market turbulence is the main cause of crises for businesses run by non-ethnic leaders (33 per cent), ethnic leaders consider the most important cause to be the uncertainty generated by strikes and action taken by associations and movements (33 per cent).